Smoking Breaks at Work

 Of course, employees who smoke are likely to do this during general break times and it will be difficult for you to try and stop them during their own free time.

 If you wish to encourage your staff to stop smoking, you cannot implement a smoking ban.
-Instead, you should take steps to raise awareness of the potential health issues associated with it, such as through the use of a smoking cessation program.
-These programs are typically designed to teach staff how to quit by providing them with counseling and techniques that can assist in breaking the habit.
+Instead, you should take steps to raise awareness of the potential health issues associated with it, such as through the use of a smoking cessation programme.
+These programmes are typically designed to teach staff how to quit by providing them with counseling and techniques that can assist in breaking the habit.

 In a similar vein, you may also be able to access support for your smoking staff via an employee assistance programme.
 This can help them tackle issues such as nicotine addiction and encourage them to become smoke free.